 All applications are evaluated on the basis of such factors as GPA, GRE, recommendations, and the applicant’s professional statement.
 Admission criteria include:

 - Previous professional experience

 - Fitness for the profession, including self-awareness and emotional stability

 - Oral and written communication skills

 - Potential for scholarship, professional leadership, and advocacy

 Finalists will be contacted for a personal interview.
-Applications are usually accepted for students to begin in the fall semester, and supporting documents must be uploaded into the application system by March 15.
+Applications are usually accepted for students to begin in the fall semester, and supporting documents should be uploaded into the application system by March 15 for priority consideration.

 Minimum requirements for admission include:

-- Master of Science in Rehabilitation Counseling with at least one year of post-master's work experience in the field
+- Master of Science in Rehabilitation Counseling, preferably, with at least one year of post-master's work experience recommended

 - Minimum undergraduate GPA: 3.0